itayadler/dotvim/README.md

 ### CoffeeCompile
 edit `g:coffee_compiler` in `~/dotvim/vimrc` to point to your CoffeeScript binary.

-### VimProc
-Needs to be compiled.
-see the vimproc readme for help

 ## :Start

 `:Start <dirname>` will do the following: